-- Don't skip meals plan meals and snacks ahead of time. - Maintain a routine of eating regular meals with snacks throughout the day. - Learn to make healthy, well-balanced meals. - Try foods which are grilled, stir fried or steamed. - Try fresh or dried herbs (basil, oregano, parsley) and spices (lemon pepper, chili powder, garlic powder) to flavour food. - Make water your drink of choice. - ★ Be mindful when eating.
+- ✤ Don't skip meals plan meals and snacks ahead of time. - Maintain a routine of eating 3 meals with snacks in between.
+This is the best way to maintain energy levels and overall health as better food choices are made when we're not too hungry. - If you know you are eating away from home, take along something healthy and satisfying. - ✤ If you are eating out, make healthy choices.
+Choose a salad as your side dish rather than fries or grilled meat vs. deep fried. - If you are eating out, choose a restaurant that provides healthy entrée alternatives. - Learn to make healthy, well-balanced meals like stir fry and pasta with lots of vegetables. - Try foods which are grilled, stir fried or steamed versus deep fried. - Try fresh or dried herbs (basil, oregano, parsley) and spices (lemon pepper, chili powder, garlic powder) to flavour food instead of adding less healthy toppings such as butter, margarine, or gravy. - Avoid sugary drinks that are a big source of empty calories.
+Try water, milk or 100% fruit juice instead of pop, energy drinks or sports drinks. - Make the healthiest choice when eating treats such as cakes, cookies, and candies. - ✤ Stay away from so called "energy drinks".
+They are loaded with caffeine and sugar.

+- Be mindful when eating.
 Slow down when you eat.
-Try to relax and pace yourself so that your meals last at least 20 minutes, since it takes 20 minutes for you to feel full. - Listen to your hunger cues. - ★ Try fibre rich foods, such as whole grains, vegetables, and fruits to increase your feeling of comfortable fullness. - Make healthier food choices.
+Try to relax and pace yourself so that your meals last at least 20 minutes, since it takes 20 minutes for you to feel full. - Ask yourself: Am I eating because I'm hungry, or because I'm stressed or bored? - Try fibre rich foods, such as whole grains, vegetables, and fruits to increase your feeling of comfortable fullness. - Make healthier food choices.
 There are no good foods or bad foods.
 All foods can be part of healthy eating, when eaten in moderation. - Learn to read and check the nutrition labels on food.
+Low carb, fat-free or diet foods are not necessarily healthier they usually have lots of other added ingredients to replace the carbs or fat.
+Choose options with ingredients that you recognize.